Barry Blue: Career

 Blue achieved a million seller in 1975 with "Kiss Me Kiss Your Baby", recorded by Brotherhood of Man.
 Two years later, in 1977, he co-wrote "Devil's Gun", a song by C. J. & Company from the album of the same name.
 The song was no. 1 on the Billboard disco/dance chart for five weeks.
 The single also peaked at no. 36 on the Billboard Hot 100, and no. 2 on the R&B chart.^{[2]} Written by Blue, Ron Roker, and Gerry Shury, and produced by Mike Theodore and Dennis Coffey, the song is notable for being the first record played at the opening of Studio 54 on 26 April 1977 by DJ Richie Kaczor.^{[3]} The instrumental portions of "Devil's Gun" were featured prominently in the international version of the film Crocodile.
 It also featured in the film The Real Bruce Lee.
 In 2016, the song was included in The Get Down soundtrack, and the following year it was featured in the film Borg vs McEnroe.

 One of his major production successes was the multi-racial, Anglo-US funk/soul band Heatwave, who enjoyed hits in the UK and US with "Boogie Nights", "Always and Forever", "Mind Blowing Decisions", and "The Groove Line".
-Other funk songs produced by Blue include "Funk Theory" by Rokotto, which reached no. 49 in 1978, "Somebody Help Me Out" by Beggar and Co, which reached no. 15 in the UK in 1981, and "Say Yeah" by The Limit, which peaked at no. 17 on the UK Singles Chart and no. 7 on the U.S. Billboard Dance/Club Play chart in 1985.
+Other funk songs produced by Blue include "Funk Theory" by Rokotto, which reached no. 49 in 1978, "Somebody Help Me Out" by Beggar and Co, which reached no. 15 in the UK in 1981, and "Say Yeah" by The Limit, which peaked at no. 17 on the UK singles chart and no. 7 on the U.S. Billboard Dance/Club Play chart in 1985.

-In 1988 Barry worked again with Rod Temperton on the Siedah Garrett album - 'Kiss of Life' (released on the Qwest label) writing the title track.
-In 1989, under the artist name Cry Sisco!, Blue had another minor hit with a song called "Afro Dizzi Act", which reached no. 42 on the UK Singles Chart.
+In 1988 Blue worked again with Rod Temperton on the Siedah Garrett album, Kiss of Life (released on the Qwest label) writing the title track.
+In 1989, under the artist name Cry Sisco!, Blue had another minor hit with a song called "Afro Dizzi Act", which reached no. 42 on the UK singles chart.